Skip to Content

 Washington University Physicians

-This lecture will focus on understanding the concepts of critical thinking and then applying them to demystifying ocular surface disease and how to manage it.
-Included in this talk will be how the use of language distorts how we think about ocular surface disease and its management.
+This lecture focused on understanding the concepts of critical thinking and applied them to demystifying ocular surface disease and its management.
+The talk explored how the use of language can distort how we think about ocular surface disease and its treatment.

 Blair Lonsberry, MS, OD, MEd, FAAO